Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Disaggregated Evaluations

-Disaggregated evaluations have proven to be effective at uncovering some of the ways in which AI systems are underperforming for particular groups of people in many different domains.
-For example, \citet{OPVM19} demonstrated that a system used to enroll patients in a high-risk care management program assigned different risk scores to Black and white patients with comparable health statuses, leading to a large disparity in the proportions of Black and white patients identified for enrollment; \citet{objectdetectionbias} compared the accuracies of six object-classification systems using images of household objects from fifty countries, finding that all six systems had substantially lower accuracies for images from lower-income countries and households; and \citet{SpeechDisparities} showed that five commercially available speech-recognition systems had much higher word error rates for Black people than for white people.\looseness=-1
+For this reason, researchers and practitioners seeking to uncover performance disparities exhibited by AI systems often conduct disaggregated evaluations~\cite{mitchell2019model}.
+This practice draws on and parallels similar practices in other industries.
+For example, the U.S. Food and Drug Administration mandates that clinical trial results be assessed and reported separately for groups based on race, gender, and age.
+Disaggregated evaluations have proven to be remarkably effective at uncovering the ways in which AI systems perform differently for different groups of people.
+For instance, \citet{OPVM19} demonstrated that a system used to enroll patients in a high-risk care management program assigned different risk scores to Black and white patients with comparable health statuses, leading to a large disparity in the proportions of Black and white patients identified for enrollment; \citet{objectdetectionbias} compared the accuracies of six object-classification systems using images of household objects from fifty countries, finding that all six systems had substantially lower accuracies for images from lower-income countries and households; and \citet{SpeechDisparities} showed that five commercially available speech-recognition systems had much higher word error rates for Black people than for white people.

+In the context of face-based AI systems, disaggregated evaluations have been used by researchers and practitioners to assess and report the performance of face-recognition systems since the early 2000s, focusing primarily on groups based on environmental factors like pose and lighting conditions~\cite[e.g.,][]{Lee2005,Beveridge2009a,Klare2012} and on groups based on race, gender, and age~\cite[e.g.,][]{BRJ18, Krishnapriya2019,CH+19}.
+In 2019, NIST finally conducted its own disaggregated evaluation of commercially available face-recognition systems, focusing on false positive and false negative rates for groups based on race, sex, age, and country of birth~\cite{nist2019}.
+The resulting report provides an overview of the literature on performance disparities exhibited by face-based AI systems.\looseness=-1